 The federation process defined in [SP800-63C] requires the establishment of a trust agreement between the RP and the IdP for the purpose of federated login, wherein the RP agrees to accept assertions from the IdP, and the IdP agrees to provide assertions and attributes to the RP.

-In any PIV federation, the RP SHALL establish a specific IdP as the PIV IdP for a population of PIV identity accounts, as described in Sec.
-2.2.2.
-The RP SHALL trust this IdP to provide valid assertions for accounts within that population.
-In many cases, the population is defined by the issuing agency of the PIV identity accounts, and the trust agreement defines a single PIV IdP for each issuing agency’s accounts.
-It is possible—though uncommon—for an RP to have a distinct trust agreement established with an IdP for a single PIV identity account.
+In many cases, the population is defined by the home agency of the PIV identity accounts, and the trust agreement defines a single PIV IdP for each home agency’s accounts.
+It is possible — though uncommon — for an RP to have a distinct trust agreement established with an IdP for a single PIV identity account.

 Trust agreements between an RP and an IdP do not preclude different agreements being established with other parties.
 For example, an RP can have an agreement to accept IdP A as the PIV IdP for Agency X but have a separate agreement to accept IdP B as the PIV IdP for Agency Y. Both of these IdPs can likewise have trust agreements with many other RPs with potentially different parameters.

 Any changes to the parameters of the trust agreement SHALL be documented and disclosed to affected parties.
-If the PIV IdP changes for one or more PIV identity accounts, the RP SHALL document any mappings made between federated identifiers for affected PIV identity accounts.
+If the identified PIV IdP changes for one or more PIV identity accounts, the RP SHALL document any mappings made between federated identifiers for affected PIV identity accounts.

 The IdP SHOULD make its discovery and registration available in a machine-readable format to facilitate configuration of the RP, as discussed in [SP800-63C].